zanderarnao/Twitter-Hate-Speech/hate-speech-report.md

 trolls who shame vulnerable groups is crucial to addressing this harm.

-In the spirit of this endeavor, I use Latent Dirichlet allocation (LDA) to analyze analyze the topics present in a large data set of hate speech on Twitter.
+In the spirit of this endeavor, I use Latent Dirichlet allocation (LDA) to analyze the topics present in a large data set of hate speech on Twitter.
 LDA is a form of unsupervised machine learning which assumes documents are a mix of hidden (latent) topics found across the whole corpus; it traces from particular tokens and documents back to the corpus’s overall topic structure, revealing associations that may point